stanislaw/SoftwareDesignHeuristics/README.md

 Whenever a thought explicit vs magic comes to your mind, go for explicit.

+### Magic is an automation that is not adequate.

+In the beginning there is no magic, but simply a desire to automate things to reduce repetition.
+Magic appears as a result of increasing complexity that makes current solution to be inadequate for further progress.
+Magic can also emerge rather quickly as a result of automating wrong things from the beginning.
+The holy grail is automation that is always adequate.

 ### Fast Programming and Slow Programming

 This can be read as prototype vs maintenance programming.
 Fast Programming is